National Museum of Tanzania

-The National Museum of Tanzania is a consortium of five Tanzanian museums whose purpose is to preserve and show exhibits about the history and natural environment of Tanzania.
+The National Museum of Tanzania (NMT), (Swahili: Makumbusho ya Taifa), is a consortium of several Tanzanian museums whose purpose is to preserve and show objects from the history and natural environment of Tanzania.
 The consortium developed from the National Museum of Dar es Salaam, established in 1934 by Tanganyika governor Harold MacMichael.
-Four more museums later joined the consortium, namely the Village Museum in Dar es Salaam, the National History Museum and the Arusha Declaration Museum in Arusha, and the Mwalimu Julius K. Nyerere Memorial Museum in Butiama.
+Six more museums later joined the consortium, namely the Village Museum in Dar es Salaam, the National History Museum and the Arusha Declaration Museum in Arusha, the Mwalimu Julius K. Nyerere Memorial Museum in Butiama, and the Majimaji Memorial Museum as well as the Dr. Rashid M. Kawawa Museum in Songea.

 Dar es Salaam National Museum

+The National Museum of Tanzania was established as a corporate body under the National Museum Act No. 7 of 1980 as a scientific, educational and cultural institution.
+Its functions are the acquisition, research, documentation, preservation and presentation of objects pertaining to Tanzania's cultural and natural heritage.
+The management and the Director General of the NMT report to a supervisory Board, which oversees day-to-day operations.

-The Dar es Salaam National Museum is located in Shabban Robert Street, next to the botanical gardens in Kivukoni ward in Ilala District.
-Established in 1934 and open to the public since 1940, it was originally a memorial museum dedicated to King George V; one of the cars of the King is still on display.
+The Dar es Salaam National Museum is located in Shaaban Robert Street, next to the botanical gardens in Kivukoni ward in Ilala District.
+Established in 1934 and open to the public since 1940, it was originally a memorial museum dedicated to King George V. Along with other automobiles, one of the cars of the former king is still on display.

 The museum was expanded in 1963, with the addition of a second building.
 It is now dedicated to the history of Tanzania.
-Its most famous exhibits include some bones of Paranthropus boisei that were among the findings of Louis Leakey at Olduvai.
+Its most famous exhibits include skull bones of Paranthropus boisei that were among the findings of Mary and Louis Leakey at Olduvai.
+They belong to a specimen of the extinct genus Paranthropus from the evolutionary line of the Hominini that lived in East Africa around two million years ago.

 The museum also has a large section dedicated to the Shirazi city-state of Kilwa.
 More historical miscellaneous material is related to the German and British rule, and ancient Chinese pottery.
 The museum also has ethnographic collections on Tanzanian cultures.
+In 2005, the official name of the museum was extended by the addition of "House of Culture" to emphasise the museum's cultural activities.
+The National Museum also organises events such as the Tanzanian Culture Festival.

+According to the NMT website, 90 historical buildings and monuments are under its care.
+These include colonial buildings such as the historic Ocean Road Hospital in Dar es Salaam, the first German administrative building (Boma) and the first school in Bagamoyo, as well as the palaeontological Tendaguru archaeological site in Lindi.

 Village Museum

-The Kijiji cha Makumbusho, or Village Museum, established in 1967, is an open-air ethnographical museum located in the outskirts of Dar es Salaam, on the road to Mwenge and Bagamoyo.
+The Kijiji cha Makumbusho, or Village Museum, established in 1967, is an open-air ethnographical museum located in Mikocheni ward of Kinondoni.
 It showcases traditional huts from 16 different Tanzanian ethnic groups.
 There are also examples of traditional cultivations, and traditional music and dance shows are held daily.